Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 The appeals process is technical and the amounts involved are real.
 A rejected claim for a single tax year can represent up to €2,700 in lost tax benefit, and many clients seek to recover entitlement across four or more years.
 Professional handling provides structured evidence preparation, a well-framed appeal submission, and reduces the risk of procedural errors that can compromise an otherwise valid case.

 MyTaxRebate reviews rejected claims as part of its evidence-led recovery service.
 We assess whether the refusal can be challenged, identify the specific evidence required to overturn it, and manage the review and appeal process on your behalf.
-Our no-refund-no-fee model means you only pay if we recover a tax rebate for you.
+Our fee-only-on-success basis means you only pay if we recover a tax rebate for you.

 Address mismatch caused the rejection